A Concerned Parent Skip to main content

 Parent of a Missionary

 If your child is currently serving or about to serve a full-time mission, congratulations!
 This is a wonderful time during which he or she will learn, grow, and serve many people.
-Follow this checklist to help you complete the necessary steps so that your child can return to BYU with ease following his or her mission.
+Follow this checklist to help you complete the necessary steps so your child can easily return to BYU following their mission.

 Insurance for Your Child

 Entering college is a big transition for most students and their families.
-You'll want to make sure that you and your child are prepared for any unexpected costs or risks as you make this change.
+You'll want to ensure you and your child are prepared for unexpected costs or risks as you make this change.
 Click here for an insightful article from the Insurance Information Institute, a highly trusted resource, to help you decide what kinds of insurance are right for your child at this time.